BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 The warehouse key we got earlier works on three of the warehouses here.
 In the left one, you'll find the real daycare couple!
 By freeing them, the daycare will now be in service for all your breeding needs.

 The second warehouse contains a *Macho Brace* as well as **Spoink** randomly hiding in one of the boxes.
 The third warehouse contains a Meteor Grunt.
-Talking to him allows us to get a Pokemon later on.
+Talking to him allows us to get a Pokémon later on.
 Also in here is a **Happiny**!

 ## Onyx Ward